brigxt0/hostchk/README.rst

 Run the script in its home directory with url in a file named hosts and output file called status with https requests.
 ::
- python3 hostchk.py -in files -out status -proto https
+ python3 hostchk.py -in files -out status -proto https://